g-kimbell/fluctuoscopy/README.md

-# py_fscope
+# fluctuoscopy
-A python wrapper for the C++ FSCOPE program written by Andreas Glatz
+A python wrapper for the C++ FSCOPE program written by Andreas Glatz, for calculating conductivity contributions of superconducting fluctuations.